 The UL MU Disable subfield UL MU Data Disable subfield and the recipient's setting of the OM Control UL MU Data Disable RX Support subfield in the HE MAC capabilities to determine the allowed UL MU operations and frame types that can be transmitted as a response to a Basic Trigger frame or a frame carrying a TRS Control field, as indicated in Table 9-24a (UL MU Disable and UL MU Data Disable subfields encoding).

-The allowed UL MU operations and frame types that can be transmitted as a response to a Basic Trigger frame or a frame carrying a TRS Control subfield are determined by the UL MU Disable subfield, UL MU Data Disable subfield and the recipient's setting of the OM Control UL MU Data Disable RX Support subfield in the HE Capabilities element, as indicated in Table 9-24a (UL MU Disable and UL MU Data Disable subfields encoding).
+The allowed UL MU operations and frame types that can be transmitted as a response to a Basic Trigger frame are determined by the UL MU Disable subfield, UL MU Data Disable subfield and the recipient's setting of the OM Control UL MU Data Disable RX Support subfield in the HE Capabilities element, as indicated in Table 9-24a (UL MU Disable and UL MU Data Disable subfields encoding).
 [21478]

 9.2.4.6a.2 OM Control

-TGax Editor: Please change in Table 9-24a Row 3 column 4 as shown below.
+TGax Editor: Please change Table 9-24a as shown below.